yep/gnutls-gpg-gpgme-for-ios/README.md

-Build scripts for static ios libraries
+Build Scripts for Static iOS Libraries
 ======================================

 These build scripts can be used to compile static libraries for use with iOS.
 You can build apps with XCode and the official SDK from Apple with this.